 So, how does one go about planning SEO?
 To track your web traffic, install Google analytics; to communicate with the Google search engine, install Google search console; and lastly, install an SEO plugin such as Yoast, if you are using WordPress.
 After submitting your sitemap to the Google search console, you must begin producing keyword-based content.
 This, along with ensuring your website’s URLs are short and concise, would gradually move you further up in your potential customers’ search results, hence leading them to your website and, eventually, helping you create yet another source of leads.
 For more information, check out our comprehensive guide to technical SEO.

 In the current decade, social media has become the driving force for businesses.
 Often enough, it can too be said that, without a presence on social media, your brand may just cease to exist.
+Here is a list of free advertising sites to maintain your online presence.
 Keeping up with the times is crucial for your business, both in drawing in more customers and maintaining your existing ones.
 As with the case of email marketing, social media aids your brand in getting the word out; in updating your clients of your new promotions and services, while targeting potential clients with the use of ads.
 Our day to day lives often feel incomplete without accessing social media a few times a day, at the very least, with Singaporeans, for example, having reported to be spending a whopping 2.2 hours a day on social media.
 An indication of the role of social media within businesses can be seen too with the online presence of 91% of retail brands on two or more social media platforms.

 In terms of your website, connectivity to various social media platforms and vice versa should be your topmost priority.
 This can be established by adding social sharing buttons to every page of your website, and, while sharing posts on social media, ensuring that your posts lead to your website, so as to increase the traffic and resulting leads.
 However, before you can go about sharing and spreading the word on social media, it is too integral that the content on your website is beneficial enough to your users.
 Social Media, as the name suggests, is a platform for socializing and not for selling.
 Hence, brands should strive to provide value and useful content on social media, with the view of building a long term relationship with their audience.